 Gorkha Durbar itself is not only famous as being the birthplace of Prithvi Narayan Shah but also as where the annual Dashain festival begins.
 Newari people also regard the area sacred as they view the Shah's an living embodiments of Vishnu.
 Gorkha is also where the famous British Gurkha Battalion were established.

-Today Gorkha Durbar sees few tourists.
+Today Gorkha Durbar sees few international tourists.
 Those that come are mainly Nepali tourists curious to see the place their first king was born.
 For those that do visit Gorkha Durbar they are usually surprised with how much there is to see.
 While the palace is gone it was a relatively small section.
 The Kalika temple still stands as does the Gorakhnath cave shrine, the ramparts, fortress walls, more historic buildings around the palace along with a very pleasant forest walk.
 Moreover Gorkha Durbar still contains majestic views across the valley's beneath it which the King strategized to control and unite them into Nepal.

 Quick look to see if you would like Gorkha Durbar